kumahq/kuma/docs/madr/decisions/005-policy-matching.md

 * MeshGatewayRoute
 * HTTPRoute

+"TargetRef" identifies a set of DPPs that will be affected by the policy.

 Traffic direction is expressed inside the "conf" section.

 If policy configures outbounds, then "conf" section contains "to" array: